Finding a Good Financial Advisor

 Since we’ve already established that you want an advisor who does planning and investing, it’s important that they have the right credentials to do both.
 The financial planning services should be provided by a CERTIFIED FINANCIAL PLANNER®, and the portfolios should be managed by Chartered Financial Analyst® charterholders.
 These credentials demonstrate professional commitment, the proper educational background, mastery of requisite core knowledge, and the ability to pass difficult qualifying exams.
 They also have continuing education requirements and strict ethical standards.

-To earn the CFP® certification, you have to complete the CFP® Board of Standards’ education requirements in the financial planning areas listed below, develop a financial plan, and pass a difficult comprehensive exam that, in 2019, had a 62% pass rate.
+To earn the CFP® certification, you have to complete the CFP® Board of Standards’ education requirements in the financial planning areas listed below, develop a financial plan, and pass a difficult comprehensive exam that has about a 60% pass rate.

 The CFA® program is a rigorous graduate-level program that takes at least four years to complete and more than three hundred hours of studying per level.
 There are three levels, and the historic pass rate for each is between 40 percent and 60 percent.
 The levels cover economics, corporate finance, investments, quantitative modeling, financial reporting and analysis, various investment asset classes, ethics, portfolio management, and wealth planning.